 By the end of the 16th century, the buildings of the castle were enlarged by a gatehouse in the south-western part of the outer bailey (perhaps erected on the site of an older one) and a new elongated, three-story wing added to the western wall of the upper ward.
 A residential tower was also raised, and the curtains of the walls were equipped with simple parapet with loop holes in place of the older battlements.
 In the southern outer bailey the curtains were equipped with as many as two levels of wall-walk porches.
 The last defensive structure was a large cannon tower erected in the 17th century, protruding in front of the perimeter of the outer bailey walls on the south-east side (in place of the older, gothic postern), and the south-west foregate with a small, cylindrical south-west tower.

-The entrance to the courtyards of the lower ward leads through the late Gothic gatehouse, preserved along with part of the foregate walls.
-In the lower (outer) ward the most characteristic are preserved two cannon towers: lower, outer and inner, called Fugger tower.
+The entrance to the courtyards of the lower ward (outer bailey) leads through a late-Gothic gate, preserved together with part of the foregate walls.
+In the outer bailey the most characteristic are the preserved two cannon bastions: the younger, outer one and inner, called Fugger tower.
 Within the outer bailey, most of the defensive walls and the remains of an elongated economic building with visible window openings, ceiling holes and a passage to the latrine have been preserved.
-In the upper ward the highest elements are the relics of two main towers.
+In the upper ward, the highest elements are the relics of the two main towers.
 Fragments of defensive walls and smaller elements of other buildings have also survived.
 The remains of the 15th-century northern palace stand out, in the walls of which you can see bricked-up older battlements and fragments of a Gothic window jamb, a sedilia and a console supporting the ceiling.
 The bricked battlement is also visible in the well-preserved southern section of the upper ward wall.
 Admission to the ruins is free.